stackunderflow111/blog/content/post/2021-09-07-kubernetes-pods-networking/index.en.md

 ![packet flannel](images/flannel-packet.png)

+You might be thinking that UDP is unreliable.
+Yes it's unreliable but it doesn't matter for our use case here.
+The job of flannel is to route IP packets.
+In other words, flannel works on layer 3, and reliability is not a requirement of this layer.
+Upper layers like TCP will implement reliable connection.

-This is how the default backend, the `udp` backend, works. flannel also provides a `vxlan` backend, which achieves better performance by doing all the UDP packing and unpacking stuff in the kernel instead of an user-space process `flanneld`.
+What we described above is how the `udp` backend of flannel works.
+Flannel also provides a `vxlan` backend, which achieves better performance by doing all the UDP packing and unpacking stuff in the kernel instead of an user-space process `flanneld`.

+In addition to `udp` and `vxlan`, flannel also has a `host-gw` backend which works like [Switched network](#switched-network) but manages the routing rules automatically.
+This backend has the best performance but works only in switched network.

 ## Calico